geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-01-27/meeting-transcript.md

 I guess there's a lot of stuff we want to do in that one.
 Okay, I see the problem.
 I don't have an obvious solution right now.
-I'll start working on...
+I'll start working on..
 I'll work on the kernel stuff tomorrow, and we'll see how far I get with it.
 I'll probably, similar to toonygrad, get it to a point where it's kind of correct, and then hand it back to you.

 **Qazalin** [[00:32:40](https://www.youtube.com/watch?v=IEel2egz8pc&t=1960)]